OctopusDeploy/blog/blog/2021-07/importing-a-deployable-tutorial/high-level-overview/high-level-overview.md

  - variables
  - runbooks

 The blog post represented a simple example.
-Production level solutions are more complex with many deployment steps and deployment targets.
-ThereThere are also other advanced Octopus Deploy features such as tenants and the Octopus REST API that developers can use.
-A comprehensive documentation of all Octopus Deploy features is found [here](https://octopus.com/docs).
+Production level solutions are more complex, with many deployment steps and deployment targets.
+There are other advanced Octopus Deploy features that developers can use.
+These include tenants, the Octopus REST API, and more.
+Comprehensive documentation of all Octopus Deploy features is [here](https://octopus.com/docs).

 ## How does this help me?

-With this knowledge, you are now able to utilize the Octopus Deploy platform to serve your continuous deployment needs.
-We have a wide range of example use cases that our customers have used Octopus Deploy for.
-It is likely that some or a mixture of these apply to you.
+You are now able to use the Octopus Deploy platform for continuous deployment.
+We have a wide range of example use cases for customers that have used Octopus Deploy.
+Some or a mixture of these likely apply to you.
 Read more about specific use cases [here](https://octopus.com/company/customers).

-The customers that have signed up with us usually experience an 'a-ha!' moment where they understand the value proposition that Octopus Deploy provides and how it can solve their problems.
-Through the resources contained in this overview, and the resources that you will be referred to, we want you to accurately evaluate whether Octopus Deploy can meet your needs.
+The customers that have signed up with us experience an 'a-ha!' moment.
+Over time, customers come to understand how Octopus Deploy can help them.
+This blog will provide resources for you to test whether Octopus Deploy can meet your needs.

 ## How much does it cost?

 Octopus is free for up to 10 deployment targets or less.
 This applies to both the Octopus Cloud and self-hosted versions.
-For deployments that require more targets than this, there is a pricing guide that can be found [here](https://octopus.com/pricing/overview).
-We have found that there are definitive use cases for the free tier, some customers have used the free tier license to orchestrate their larger, more complex deployment that uses the paid license.
+For deployments that need more targets than this, there is a pricing [guide](https://octopus.com/pricing/overview).
+There are definitive use cases for the free tier.
+Customers have used the free tier license to orchestrate their more complex deployment that uses the paid license.

 ## Where can I learn more?

 Octopus Deploy can be a lot to take in for a new user.
-As it is a product that sits in between several other third party tools, learning Octopus also requires knowledge of other tools and how it integrates with Octopus.
-Fortunately, there are plenty of resources available to learn more about Octopus Deploy and its integrations.
+Octopus Deploy is a product that sits between several other third-party tools.
+This requires knowledge of different tools and how it integrates with Octopus.
+Resources to learn more are available below.

 ### Introduction to Octopus Deploy